 Funky Junk’s Old Sign Stencils:

-2. Stencil along sides of ladder if desired.
+2. Stencil on the side ladder boards if desired.

-I wanted the ladder to wear something unique.
-Like… a flower sign, as if it were set up to sell beautiful, abundant flowers at the weekend flea market.
+Since I planned to display flowers on this ladder, I desired the ladder to showcase that theme.
+Such as, a flower farm sign of sorts, as if it were set up to sell beautiful, abundant flowers at the weekend flea market.

-With the current Farmers’ MARKET stencil, you can make any kinda market sign you wish with this Market Extensions Collection.
-4 new mix and match options!
+With the current Farmers’ MARKET stencil, you can make any kind of market sign you wish with this Market Extensions Collection.
+4 mix and match options!
 Today I am showcasing Flower.

 (the above picture shows a previous Farmers’ Market design that has since been changed)